sjhatfield/sjhatfield.github.io/_posts/2020-08-17-Kaggle-melanoma-images.md

 The images to be classified are photos of skin lesions taken directly from above.
 So most augmentations make sense as there is no fixed perspective.

 The next thing to decide is how many of these to be applied and what parameters to be used with them.
-For example, by how many degrees do we rotate.
+For example, by how many degrees do we rotate and how often?
 I followed the advice from the paper [UniformAugment: A Search-free ProbabilisticData Augmentation Approach](https://arxiv.org/abs/2003.14348v1).
 The key takeaway from this paper is that, "a uniform sampling over the continuous space of augmentation transformations is sufficient to train highly effective models".
 With this is mind, to get an image from the training data to be passed to the network, a random sample of two augmentations was chosen from all that are possible above.
 Then each was performed uniformly at random with a magnitude randomly chosen from their range of possible magnitudes.
 Here is the code that explains how this happens exactly:

 ```python
 def __call__(self, img: PIL.Image) -> PIL.Image: